TeaShull/PhytoBSA/README.md

 - `-st, --segregation_type`:
   - Specify the segregation type as 'Recessive (R)', 'Dominant (D)' or Quantitative Trait Locus(QTL).
-  - Technically not required, but highly recomended as this is a useful filtering step
+  - Technically not required, but highly recommended as this is a useful filtering step

 ***Options*** (see [Default Settings](#default-settings) to alter default values)
 - `-r`, `--reference_name`: